-The Correo was founded in 1962 and is very popular in Peru as it not only has a Lima edition but also regional editions in the provinces.
-Although the publisher prints numerous yellow press papers, the Correo is a respected daily covering news on politics, economy, business, sports, culture and entertainment.
+The Correo was founded in 1962 and is very popular in Peru, as it not only has a Lima edition but also regional editions in the provinces.
+Although the publisher prints many yellow press papers, the Correo is a respected daily covering news on politics, economy, business, sports, culture and entertainment.

 Expreso - Liberal newspaper in Peru

-Founded in 1961 Expreso is the second oldest independent Peruvian daily.
-The Expreso has a strong liberal position with respect to politics, economics and business, though a conservative approach regarding the essence of human capital.
+Founded in 1961, Expreso is the second oldest independent Peruvian daily.
+The Expreso has a strong liberal position regarding politics, economics and business, though a conservative approach regarding the essence of human capital.

 El Bocón - Peru’s sports newspaper

 El Bocón, published since 1994, is probably the most popular Peruvian sports newspapers.
 It features national and international football, motor sports, volleyball, basketball, surfing, boxing and other sports.